 As the reality of a worldwide recession sets in, location independence and remote work opportunities have become increasingly sought after.
 Lately I’ve been getting questions about how to become a digital nomad.

-So I thought it was about time I put together a free guide sharing some of my best tips and advice for others who want to give it a shot!
+So I thought it was about time I put together a free guide sharing some of my best tips and advice for others who want to give it a shot in 2022!

 Here’s everything we’re going to cover (if you want to skip around).